nadhifikbarw/x-minikube-postgres/README.md

-Assuming `PersistentVolume`s are ready, responsible author of `PersistentVolumeClaim` can theoretically be isolated and focus on requesting resource that their app needs, detached from the decisions whether such storage is powered by AWS EBS, Rook, or else.
+Assuming `PersistentVolume`s are ready, responsible author of `PersistentVolumeClaim` can theoretically be isolated and focus on requesting resource that their app needs, detached from the decisions whether such storage is powered by AWS EBS, Rook-CEPH, or else.

 If everything is configured accordingly, the correct `PersistentVolume` will be bind to fulfill the appropriate `PersistentVolumeClaim`.